gsi-upm/llms4mortality/README.md

 # Environment
 :exclamation: Use a base Python version **3.12.10** :exclamation:

-Run `pip install requirements.txt` from a terminal in root to set up the required packages.
+Run `pip install requirements_min.txt` from a terminal in root to set up the required packages.
+You can also use the full requirements file (`requirements.txt`) to get a carbon copy of the environment used for the experiments.

 ## Preparing Ollama